Soft tissue sarcoma

 Symptoms of soft tissue sarcoma

-Reduced flexibility or stiffness near joints
+Reduced flexibility or stiffness near joints.

 Because these symptoms can overlap with more common conditions like inflammation or injury, testing helps provide clarity and direction.
-That’s why testing is so important, it brings clarity.

 What causes soft tissue sarcoma?